 However, Carlton chose to not disclose his bisexuality to Diamond for fear of being rejected by her, until they were already engaged and on their ‘engagement moon’.
-What then transpired was a classic example of what we psychologists call ‘Karpman’s Drama Triangle’:
+What then transpired was a classic example of what psychologists call ‘Karpman’s Drama Triangle’:

 Image source: Rosalie Puiman

 So, Carlton, having unfortunately had past experiences of being victimised or rejected for his sexuality, is obviously trying to protect himself going into the experiment.
 The problem is that it means he is not fully accepting or presenting himself, because he is hiding such a big part of who he was/is.
-He is keeping himself in the position of victim, expecting Diamond to react like a perpetrator and abuse and reject him as soon as he tells her the truth.
+He is keeping himself in the position of Victim, expecting Diamond to react like a Persecutor and abuse and reject him as soon as he tells her the truth.

 Upon Carlton coming out to Diamond, she automatically goes into ‘Rescuer’ mode because she can see he is upset and she doesn’t want him to be.
 But she also snaps out of it into Adult mode (the healthy way to exit the drama) by recognising she has some thinking to do for herself, before she can come back to him with an honest answer.